hnegadi/blender_XMLRPC/README.md

 KNOWN ISSUES
 ----------------
-It can happen that exiting a blender session leaves a zombie process, you
+It can happen that exiting a blender session leaves a zombie process.
+You can check this after exiting all blender sessions if the port is not the first supposignly available as of 8000

 HOW TO